neurolabusc/nii2meshCPP/README.md

 ## About

-This tool converts a NIfTI 3D voxel image to triangulated mesh.
-It can save meshes in in the GIfTI (.gii), mz3, ply, FreeSurfer (.pial), stl, vtk, formats.
+This tool converts a NIfTI 3D voxel image to a triangulated mesh.
+It can save meshes in in the GIfTI (.gii), mz3, obj, ply, FreeSurfer (.pial), stl, vtk, formats.
 You can use [dcm2niix](https://github.com/rordenlab/dcm2niix) to convert DICOM images to NIfTI.

 ## Compiling